 2. Profile Image

 If your Twitter account is representing your business then your company logo would be the best to use.
-If you are using Twitter to represent you as a person then a photo of you would be preferable.
+If you are using Twitter to represent you as a person then a professional photo of you would be preferable.
 There is no better feeling at a business event than people recognising you because of your Twitter profile picture, it makes networking all that much easier.

 3. Complete Your Bio